 As expected, the use of Normal and Lognormal distributions to characterise input parameters dominates with two thirds usage across all cases (multiple responses used).
 A select number of other distributions types are also used, e.g., Uniform, Exponential, Beta, Gamma, Rice etc. The use of Weibull distributions is limited, and possibly reserved for fracture related data.

-In over 40% of cases, some type of correlation analysis between key parameters was used, and although only stated several times, the strength of correlation was usually high, justifying its inclusion.
+In over 40% of cases, some type of correlation analysis between key parameters was used, and although only stated a few times, the strength of correlation was usually high, justifying its inclusion.

 The probability of failure (and frequency of failure if plant number known), is the primary (decision making) output from two thirds of cases, commensurate with conducting a probabilistic approach.
 Other measures may well have been determined for these cases too of course.